ystorian/vyolet/README.md

 # Set to false to hide the "This page has been automatically translated" message.
 # The message is only displayed if the page is translated.
-# See languages.en.translations.translated in config.toml.
+# See languages.en.translations.notice in config.toml.
 # Default value: true
 notice = false
 ```